SU-IST707-SP26/group-project-treeo/final/submission.md

 This solution addresses the stakeholder’s need to transition from reactive policing to optimized force fielding.
 It allows decision-makers to distinguish between areas that require consistent patrol for public safety and areas where resources can be reallocated to "explore" potential blind spots without losing coverage in known high-risk zones.
 This project could help in ensuring that NYC's resources are deployed based on community risk rather than historical reporting bias.

 ### Literature Review
 The current landscape of predictive policing is dominated by algorithms designed to predict and prevent future incidents by analyzing historical data patterns (Lau).
-Traditionally, these methods rely on the "near-repeat victimization" theory, which says that future crimes are most likely to occur in close proximity—both spatially and temporally—to previously reported incidents.
+Traditionally, these methods rely on the "near-repeat victimization" theory, which says that future crimes are most likely to occur in close proximity, both spatially and temporally—to previously reported incidents.
 However, as highlighted by recent work (Haskins; Lum & Isaac), these models are frequently knocked down because they create self-enforcing feedback loops.
 When police are deployed to "hotspots" based on historical arrest data, they inevitably record more arrests in those areas, which the model then interprets as a continued surge in crime.
 This cycle often reinforces systemic biases, particularly racial factors, as the model essentially predicts where police are likely to go rather than where new, underlying crime is truly occurring.

 Our project addresses this by moving beyond simple density mapping to deployment analysis.
 We recognize that our primary stakeholder, like all police departments, operates under intense public scrutiny and requires a method to distinguish between crimes that occur regardless of police presence and arrests generated primarily because of officer density.